sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 runtime_assets |      |
 ---------------|------
-description    | Assets to apply to the filter's execution context.
+description    | Assets to apply to the event filter's execution context.
 JavaScript files in the lib directory of the asset will be evaluated. required       | false type           | Array of string default        | [] example        | {{< highlight shell >}}"runtime_assets": ["underscore"]{{< /highlight >}}

-## Filter examples
+## Event filter examples

 ### Minimum required filter attributes